espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - :cpp:member:`mcpwm_gen_compare_event_action_t::comparator` specifies the comparator handle.
 See `MCPWM Comparators <#mcpwm-comparators>`__ for how to allocate a comparator.
 - :cpp:member:`mcpwm_gen_compare_event_action_t::action` specifies the generator action to be taken.
 The supported actions are listed in :cpp:type:`mcpwm_generator_action_t`.

-There's a helper macro :c:macro:`MCPWM_GEN_COMPARE_EVENT_ACTION` to simplify the construction of a compare event action entry.
+There is a helper macro :c:macro:`MCPWM_GEN_COMPARE_EVENT_ACTION` to simplify the construction of a compare event action entry.

 Please note, the argument list of :cpp:func:`mcpwm_generator_set_actions_on_compare_event` **must** be terminated by :c:macro:`MCPWM_GEN_COMPARE_EVENT_ACTION_END`.